lupyuen/lupyuen.github.io/src/plic3.md

 [(See the __Pull Request for Ox64 and SG2000__)](https://github.com/apache/nuttx/pull/12727)

+__UPDATE:__ Sorry I'm in a distracted state right now, I can't redo the above Pull Request because my top priority is Google Summer of Code for the next 4 weeks.

+If someone would like to redo the above Pull Request on my behalf...
+Thank you so much! 🙏

 _Why specify the Upper 32 Bits for Extra MMU Flags?
 Why not Upper 5 Bits?_

 Well we need to handle (non-standard) T-Head MMU Flags and (standard) Svpbmt MMU Flags.
 According to [__Linux Kernel__](https://github.com/torvalds/linux/blob/master/arch/riscv/include/asm/pgtable-64.h#L112-L140)...